 Long active in the Illinois State Bar Association, Gemma has served as an appointed member of its Family Law Section Council and was co-chair of the Model Mediation Act sub-committee.
-She was appointed a member of the Governor’s Task Force on Child Support and the Task Force on Attorneys for Children, and was also an appointed member of the Advisory Council on Women of the Chicago Commission on Human Relations.
-Currently, she is a member of the Alumni Board of the John Felice Rome Center of Loyola University Chicago, where she is chair of the mentoring committee.
+She was appointed a member of the Governor’s Task Force on Child Support and the Task Force on Attorneys for Children and was also an appointed member of the Advisory Council on Women of the Chicago Commission on Human Relations.
+Currently, she is a member of the JFRC Director’s Advisory Council for Loyola University's Rome Center

 Gemma is the past president of two nonprofit organizations: The Lilac Tree, a resource for women at all stages of divorce, and Forensic Forum, a membership organization that provides a platform for forensic experts in the family law field to share information, propose legislation and work to improve the practice of domestic relations.

 She and her late husband Albert Nader have four adult children and several grandchildren.